 Leslie Hawke: Fiecare Copil in Gradinita is an award-winning public-private initiative that has been cited by both The Economist and the World Bank as a best practice.
 The program has led to a spectacular increase in the number of poor children registered and regularly attending gradinita since OvidiuRo launched the program with the Ministry of Education in 2010.
 FCG incentivizes impoverished parents to send their 3-5 year old children to preschool: Families living below the poverty line receive an incentive of 50 lei per month in food coupons if they bring their children to gradinita every day.

 OvidiuRo’s goal is to make early education a national priority and Fiecare Copil in Gradinita a national program available to all children living in poverty – by 2020.
 Getting disadvantaged children in gradinita from age 3 - when it can really make a difference in the child’s adaptation to school and capacity to learn - is the single most powerful way to minimize the Romanian education gap between urban and rural and the middle class and the severely impoverished.

 IQads: Who are the team members in charge of organizing the ball?

 Leslie Hawke: All of us at OvidiuRo wear a lot of different hats.
 Almost everyone on staff gets involved in the ball, from recruiting and organizing volunteers for the night of the event to “selling tables”.
 Simona Ilas, who has been with OvidiuRo since our very first ball in 2005, is the leader.
-And we are also very happy to have in our team, as volunteer, Alexandra Tinjala, the founder of Sister Agency, who has been helping us since the very beginning and understands very well our mission.
+And we are also very happy to have in our team, as volunteer, Alexandra Tinjala, the founder and CEO of Sister & Co., who has been helping us since the very beginning and understands very well our mission.

 IQads: What are the biggest challenges regarding the organizing of a charitable event?